 Freelance marketplaces are websites which step in to help manage business logistics for freelancers who work through their marketplace.
 These websites are different to job listing websites.
 Although freelance marketplaces allow the listing of work like job listing sites, freelance marketplaces are like having an assistant who manages your business for you.
 These marketplaces help you to market yourself, advertise to potential clients that you are available, prove that you can fulfill work, set prices and get paid.
 Like hiring an assistant, these websites take a fee for managing your business.

 Although all marketplaces assist you in some way, finding the right marketplace assistant is a time consuming process.
 So, which freelance marketplaces are popular?
-I took to Google and looked at various blog posts, and found:
+I took to Google and looked at various top results and blog posts, and found:

 To find which marketplaces can assist freelancers, I compared freelancer discoverability, how one’s portfolio can be shared to clients, who owns the contracted work, and membership and fees.
-After comparing, I thought, why not share the results?
-So here we are!
+After a bit of research and comparison, I thought to share the results here.

 The popularity of these websites for your type of work is an important factor to consider.
 By using the website menu categories, or searching for your type of work, it is possible to see how many other freelancers are providing your kind of work.
 If a marketplace is used more in your profession than another, then that marketplace is probably helpful to your success to find work.
 It may be possible to estimate the amount of work freelancers receive from the number of reviews a freelancer has received.
 However, inactive freelancers may also appear in search results.
 This is research you may need to do yourself.